Installation¶

 Installation Methods¶

-Method 1: Plugin Directory (Recommended)¶
+Method 1: Plugin Directory (Development/Local)¶

 Clone or download Agent Flow to a location on your system, then reference it when launching Claude Code: